CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 ## Overview

-In this project, I implemented three Stream Compation algorithms.
+In this project, I implemented three Stream Compaction algorithms.

 Stream compaction is the process of compressing a list of elements, removing any elements which don't match some criteria and replacing the "good" elements in their original ordering.
-This algorithm will be useful in the future when dong ray-tracing, where once rays have escaped the scene, we no longer need to process them and thus wish to elmiate them from our list.
+This algorithm will be useful in the future when dong ray-tracing, where once rays have escaped the scene, we no longer need to process them and thus wish to elminate them from our list.

 ![](images/stream_compaction.jpg)